Images (Dan Hartman album)

 Images is Dan Hartman's second full-length release but his first album of new material.
 It features an interesting mix of players to assist the multi-instrumentalist continue his pop rock themes featured in his tenure with the Edgar Winter Group and fittingly has Edgar Winter, Rick Derringer and Ronnie Montrose as guests.
 Montrose appears on two songs which was in exchange for the two Hartman written songs, "What are You Waiting For?" and "Rich Man", that appeared on Jump On It, the same year.
 Drummer John Wilcox and bassist John Siegler, both of Utopia, were the principal rhythm section.

 Other guests include Clarence Clemons, Randy Brecker, Hartman's father Carl, and from his hometown band The Legends, drummer Larry Sadler.
 Supplying background vocals on two songs was RSO Records' soul group, Revelation.

-Continuing themes heard on They Only Come Out at Night, Hartman follows up with two Montrose-assisted straight-ahead rockers.
-"High Sign" sounds like the son of "Free Ride" with Ronnie supplying a revving sports car sound reminiscent of "Bad Motor Scooter".
-"The Party's in the Back Room" has the party continuing from "We All Had a Real Good Time".
+Continuing themes heard on They Only Come Out at Night, Hartman follows up with two Montrose‑assisted straight‑ahead rockers.
+“High Sign” sounds like the son of “Free Ride,” with Ronnie supplying a revving sports‑car tone reminiscent of “Bad Motor Scooter.”
+“The Party’s in the Back Room” has the party continuing from “We All Had a Real Good Time.”
+Both tracks were released together as a single on Blue Sky Records, with “High Sign” as the A‑side and “Party’s in the Back Room” as the B‑side.

+A second single, “Lighthouse,” was released in 1977 as a promotional single on Blue Sky Records."
+Neither of these singles charted.

 "Alta Mira"'s reggae flavor resurfaces on "Love It Too Much".
 The soothing acoustic sounds of "Autumn" echo back on "Thank You for the Good Times" and "My Love".

 Newer soul and R&B sounds appear on "If Only I Were Stronger" and "Can't Stand in the Way of Love" while "Shake It Down", with great sax by Clarence Clemons, is a precursor to the dance sounds soon to follow on Instant Replay.
 "Shake It Down" appears on the collection Super Hits (2004).